Skip to main content

 Back to top

 The Master of Science in Computer Science program equips students with the skills to design and develop software through a strong foundation in computer science theory combined with hands-on, team-based project experience.
-Students gain expertise in collecting, storing, and analyzing real-world data; leveraging the power of distributed computing systems; and designing intuitive, user-friendly digital interfaces.
-This comprehensive training not only enables students to master current technologies but also empowers them to tackle complex challenges and collaboratively create the innovations of tomorrow.
+Students will develop comprehensive expertise in the entire data lifecycle, mastering the processes of collecting, storing, and analyzing real-world data.
+They will learn to leverage the immense power of high-performance, parallel processing systems to tackle complex computational challenges and apply these skills to design and build cutting-edge interactive simulations.

 Student Learning Outcomes